LieberInstitute/fentanyl_rat_hb_amy/code/README.md

 ## 03. Data processing

-Correct and clean sample metadata and add them to RSE objects.
+Sample metadata was cleaned and correctly formatted and added to RSE objects.
 Count normalization and gene filtering steps were carried out here.

 See more details in [03_Data_preparation](03_Data_preparation/).